URRÚS & University College Dublin

 Urrús Premises, Horizons Centre, Balcurris Road, Ballymun, D11 and National University of Ireland, University College Dublin, Belfield Campus.

-Completed application forms, with relevant document documentation and administration fee must be received by 25th May 2018.
-The initial round of interviews will be held early in June.
+Completed application forms, with relevant document documentation and administration fee must be received by 18th April 2019.
+The initial round of interviews will be held in May.

 Course fee for the year is: €2,300.00.
 In addition there is a one-off, non refundable, application fee of €25.00.

 The course will start on 6th September 2022.